 The biggest companies in the world today are all tech companies.
 That wasn’t the case 20 years ago or even 10.
 The big tech companies—Apple, Alphabet (Google’s new parent company), Microsoft, Amazon, and Facebook—are not only tech giants, but, as The New York Times points out, monopolies.
-Google owns 88% of the search advertising market, Facebook owns 77% of mobile social traffic, and Amazon has 74% of the e-book market.
+Google owns 88 percent of the search advertising market, Facebook owns 77 percent of mobile social traffic, and Amazon has 74 percent of the e-book market.

 So why do tech monopolies matter?
 Specifically, why should it matter to content marketers and brands who publish content?
 Because one possible way to regulate these companies could give a big payday to content creators.

 Some background: the “safe harbor” clause in the Digital Millennium Copyright Act (DMCA) grants tech companies the right to use content produced by others on their platforms.
 It’s this clause that allows YouTube to make money off user-generated content (by inserting ads to view this content) without taking responsibility or paying for the content.
 It’s how “One million downloads of a song on iTunes would yield the performer and his record label about $900,000.
 One million streams of that same song on YouTube would earn them about $900,” to borrow the Times’ example.
 But by eliminating this clause, tech giants would be forced to pay content creators for the content on their platforms that people consume.